 The Journal of Water, Sanitation and Hygiene for Development is an Open Access peer-reviewed journal devoted to the dissemination of high-quality information on the science, policy and practice of drinking-water supply, sanitation and hygiene at local, national and international levels.
 It addresses the core public health needs and issues surrounding the provision of safe drinking water, safe sanitation and good hygiene practice to reduce infectious and non-communicable disease.

 The journal publishes original contributions including research, analysis, review and commentary.
-It emphasizes issues of concern in developing and middle-income countries and in disadvantaged communities world-wide, such as:
+It emphasizes issues of concern for disadvantaged communities and inequalities in services in countries at all levels of economic development, such as:

 Institutional development: roles of public and private sector, capacity building, governance, education and training

-International policy: aid and aid effectiveness; international targets, conventions and agreements, UN and international policy
+International policy: international targets, conventions and agreements, UN and international policy, aid and aid effectiveness;

 Journal of Water, Sanitation and Hygiene for Development is published monthly.